 Internships and off-campus study (nationally or internationally) are life-changing opportunities that can further clarify your goals and open up new possibilities.

-- Some students know what they are interested in but want to test the waters before declaring a major.
+- Some students know what they are interested in, but want to test the waters before declaring a major.
 Others know they will encounter new subjects and ideas in college and want to explore various disciplines before deciding on a focus.
 The close, personal relationships you develop with the LVC faculty will help you choose the career path that is best for you.

 - Regardless of your reasons for being undecided, your advisor will work closely with you to build a course of study and answer whatever questions you might have.
 Your professors will be a resource as you explore.

 - All first-semester students participate in a first-year experience (FYE), a four-credit 16-student class based around a theme and co-curricular component focused on the transition to college.
-Recent themes include Sustainability, Sports and Society, and Got Major?, the latter which can help you find the ideal career path.

 - LVC offers extensive student support services, including the Breen Center for Graduate Success, which will help you build your career path starting in your first year.

-- An experiential learning opportunity, whether an internship, student-faculty research project, or study abroad experience could provide important perspective as you choose a major.
+- An experiential learning opportunity, whether an internship, student-faculty research project, or study abroad experience could provide an important perspective as you choose a major.

 - Not all credits required for graduation are devoted to a specific major; many are elective courses, which allow students tremendous freedom to explore various disciplines.